Screenly/Anthias/docs/developer-documentation.md

  ✔ Container anthias-anthias-nginx-1      Started                            0.5s
 ```

+> [!NOTE]
+> Running the script will install Python 3.11, [pyenv](https://github.com/pyenv/pyenv),
+> and [Poetry](https://python-poetry.org/) on your machine.
+This is to ensure that the
+> development environment is consistent across different machines.
+>
+> The script currently supports Debian-based systems and macOS.

 Running the command above will start the development server and you should be able to
 access the web interface at `http://localhost:8000`.